mitra42/dweb/docs/Roadmap.rst

 * JAVASCRIPT: Turn incoming dates in JSON into JS date (though can compare strings)
 * SECURITY: Verify signatures in JS
 * APP: Browser plugin that recognizes URLs
-* REFACTOR StructuredBlock has to handle different kinds of sub-pointers which means "hash" may need table and hash in .hash
 * FUNCTIONALITY: JS/Browser Uploader for a directory.
 * APP: Drop-to-upload an icon, that runs maybe the python library that you can drop a file or directory on
 * APP: Blog like function, building on editor.